 Product Description

-• Sun exposure: Requires full sun for strongest flowering and tidy growth
+• Sun exposure: Full sun produces best flowering and strongest clumps

-• Rock gardens: Performs well in dry, sunny conditions with poor soil
+• Low-water needs: Performs well in dry, sunny garden sites

 Looking for native alternatives?